gyde/MySQL-Object-Model/README.md

 	const COLUMN_NAME = 'name';
 }

-$connection = new \mysqli('127.0.0.1', 'myuser', 'mypasswd');
+$connection = new \PDO('mysql:host=127.0.0.1', 'myuser', 'mypasswd');

-// Sets a global mysqli connection for MOMBase to use
+// Sets a global PDO connection for MOMBase to use
 \namespace\MOMBase::setConnection($connection, TRUE);

-// Sets a specific mysqli connection for MyTable to use MyTable::setConnection($connection);
+// Sets a specific PDO connection for MyTable to use MyTable::setConnection($connection);

 // Create a new object